Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When the TPMS light illuminates on your dashboard, it’s important to take immediate action to ensure your safety on the road.
 One of the first steps you should take is to check the tire pressure of all four tires.
 Proper tire pressure is crucial for the overall performance and longevity of your tires, as well as for your vehicle’s fuel efficiency and handling.

-To check the tire pressure, you will need a tire pressure gauge.
+To check the tire pressure, you will need a gauge.
 This simple tool allows you to measure the air pressure inside each tire accurately.
 Start by unscrewing the valve cap on the tire, then firmly press the tire pressure gauge onto the valve stem.
 The gauge will provide a reading of the tire pressure in PSI (pounds per square inch).
 Compare this reading to the recommended tire pressure listed in your vehicle’s owner’s manual or on the sticker inside the driver’s side door jamb.

 If the tire pressure is lower than the recommended level, you will need to inflate the tire to the appropriate PSI.
 Use a reliable air compressor to add air to the tire, checking the pressure frequently with the gauge to ensure you do not overinflate.
 Repeat this process for all four tires, including the spare if applicable.